-Even if your current customers are loyal (and local) businesses, sooner or later they will start focusing on efficiency and the first step is usually to explore alternative options to purchase what you offer.
-This search often starts with a Google search for who offers the products they need, and what is their eCommerce presence, especially how easy is to navigate the site, find what they need, order it and get it delivered.
+Even if your current customers are loyal (and local) businesses, sooner or later they will start focusing on finding a better (…and often a cheaper) supplier.
+The first step is usually to explore what others are offering and usually that involves a Google search for who offers the products they need.

 B2B vs. B2C eCommerce

 Two of the most common eCommerce models are Business-to-Consumer (B2C) (also known as Retail eCommerce) and Business-to-Business (B2B).
-The main difference between B2B and B2C is who is the purchaser – in B2B scenarios the purchaser are businesses, while in B2C it is an end consumer.
-An example of B2B would be a business selling some sort of material to another business to be used in their products.
+The main difference between B2B and B2C is who is the purchaser – in B2B scenarios the purchaser are other businesses, while in B2C it is an end consumer.
+An example of B2B would be a business selling materials to another business to be used in their products.

-B2C eCommerce is probably the eCommerce that you are most familiar with and if you ever purchased something on Amazon, you were part of B2C transaction.
-B2B and B2C both are 2 sides of the same eCommerce process, where each provides a specialized set of features that cater to either the business or the casual user.
+B2C eCommerce is probably the eCommerce that you are most familiar with and if you ever purchased something on Amazon, you were part of a B2C transaction.
+Both B2B and B2C are the 2 sides of the same eCommerce process, but each provides a slightly different set of features that cater to either the business or the casual user.

 eCommerce & CRM Suites

 eCommerce is usually the central point where customers start their interaction with a company (e.g. “Nothing happens until something is sold“).